samtorr13/samtorr13/README.md

 - 👋 Hi, I’m @samtorr13
 - 👀 I’m interested in Full stack development
-- 🌱 I’m currently learning GoLang
+- 🌱 I’m currently learning Python ans AI

 <!---
 samtorr13/samtorr13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.